[This article was written on November 10, 2024, and was updated on October 10, 2025.]

 A squatting stool can help align our colon, making defecation time shorter, while reducing the amount of pressure on our rectum.

 It is recommended to limit “seat time” to 3-5 minutes.
-Not scrolling on the phone while sitting on the toilet will make it possible to do what is needed in the recommended amount of time—significantly reducing the risk of developing hemorrhoids.
+Not scrolling on the phone while sitting on the toilet will make it possible to do what is needed in the recommended amount of time, significantly reducing the risk of developing hemorrhoids.

 Remembering how a one-hole punch works may be a helpful reminder.

-For those who have never experienced the debilitating pain of a large, prolapsed hemorrhoid, implementing these changes may help avoid the experience.
+For those who have never experienced the pain of a large, prolapsed hemorrhoid, implementing these changes may help avoid the experience.
+For those who have, I hope that learning how to minimize the risk of another will be welcomed news.

 To your good health.